sergpsu/mqllock/README.md

 Also licensing was added to protect vendors from stealing their code and unwanted scripts usage.

 Though DLL was protected with VMProtect, it contained internal protection.
-These sources can be interested for the ones who ever tried to crack protected files.
+These sources can be interesting for the ones who ever tried to crack protected files.